 Diana is a thought leader on LBTQ issues and the future of family structure, who does frequent media interviews, public speaking, and teaching.

 Diana speaks internationally about LGBTQI parenting, marriage alternatives, and the evolving structure of the family.
 Diana does frequent law school teaching, most recently as an Adjunct Law Professor at Cornell Law School teaching LGBTQ Family Law, and as a frequent guest lecturer at Harvard law School.
 Diana is frequently interviewed as an expert on LGBTQ and nontraditional family structures, with interviews in The New York Times, The Washington Post, The Atlantic, Huffington Post, New York Magazine and many more, and on TV’s The View and MTV, among others.
-This coverage is due in part to her outspokenness about her own nontraditional family.
-Diana’s ability to speak boldly about her own life and about proposals for legal reform reflect an unflinching perseverance which she brings to advocacy on behalf of her clients.
+This coverage is due in part to Diana's outspokenness about their own nontraditional family.
+Diana’s ability to speak boldly about their own life and about proposals for legal reform reflect an unflinching perseverance which they bring to advocacy on behalf of their clients.

-Diana takes her activism throughout the US and Europe.
+Diana is active throughout the US and Europe.

 Diana is currently based in Frankfurt am Main, Germany, and spends every third month in New York.
 While in Frankfurt, Diana serves Americans living in Europe, and works with NY clients remotely.
 While in NY, Diana schedules intensives with clients (see below), in which they work in a compressed period to resolve a case efficiently.

 Diana was recently named Director of the newly formed Euro LGBT Family Law Institute, bringing together leaders on LGBTQ family issues across Europe.